 Resident Evil 2 remake (PC, PS4, Xbox One)

-I feared that after 20 years this remake of the survival horror classic would forget everything that made the original so special, but it pulled through almost flawlessly.
-I was especially impressed by the fear-factor brought on by Mr X, who went from an easily dispatched threat in the original to an invincible pursuer who will stalk you throughout the entire game, his heavy footsteps echoing from rooms away as they become louder and louder.
-An essential part of making Resident Evil 2 as tense as it is.
+I feared that after 20 years this remake of the survival horror classic would forget everything that made the original so special, but it pulled through with excellent results.
+I was especially impressed by the fear-factor brought on by Mr X, who went from an easily dispatched threat in the original to an invincible pursuer who will stalk you throughout a large chunk of the game, his heavy footsteps echoing from rooms away as he gets closer and closer.
+He is an essential part of making Resident Evil 2 as tense as it is.

 Night in the Woods